Holidays | Living Simply | Mindfulness

 Is There a Move in Your Future?

-A move to a new home is another way that our eyes can be opened to seeing what we really use and what we don’t.
-We quickly unpack the boxes holding our necessities so that we can use the things inside.
-The boxes full of the stuff we don’t use gets set aside to be unpacked later.
+A move to a new home is another way that our eyes can be opened to seeing what we really use and what we donāt.
+We quickly unpack the boxes holding our necessities so that we can use the things inside.Ā The boxes full of the stuff we donāt use gets set aside to be unpacked later.
 Sometimes much later.
-It’s the things inside these boxes that we need to take a critical eye to.
-If they can sit in a box for a year and not be missed, we likely will also not miss them if they are gone.
+Itās the things inside these boxes that we need to take a critical eye to.
+We all have our excuses for not getting rid of things, but if they can sit in a box for a year and not be missed, we likely will also not miss them if they are gone.

-For those who have lived in the same home for many years, it is easy to become blind to all the things that have slowly accumulated over the years.
-This is especially true if there is a lot of space in the home.
+For those who have lived in the same home for many years, it is easy to become blind to all the things that have slowly accumulated over the years.Ā This is especially true if there is a lot of space in the home.

 What do you have in the home that you have not used in ages?
 Perhaps it’s time to lighten your load and start living lighter.